pascal08/build-your-own-programming-language/README.md

 ### Step 5 - Run the test

-Run the tests.
+Run the tests by executing the `tests.sh` script from the command line.
 You should see an output like this telling you that it misses the `Lexer` class.

+> If you have not run `./tests.sh` before it will start by building the Docker image.

 ```
-➜  vendor/bin/phpunit tests/
+➜  ./tests.sh
 PHPUnit 9.5.26 by Sebastian Bergmann and contributors.

 Runtime:       PHP 8.1.12